This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Electronic Scanned Array Radar”.

 a) Prone to failure

-Explanation: The antenna reliability is dramatically improved in an ESA since there are no moving parts present.
+Explanation: The antenna reliability is dramatically improved in an ESA since there is no moving parts present.
 The antennas face one direction but the radar beam can be steered electronically to a very wide angle.

 6. Which of the following are present in an ESA?